 Your level of fatigue as a leader impacts more than you and your family.
 It also impacts your organization.

 Why?
 Well, it can be so easy to let your fatigue drive your decision-making.
 You avoid the hard decisions, take the complicated things off the agenda and go into robot mode or stick with what you know because it’s just, well, easier.Don't let your fatigue drive your decision making.
 Click To Tweet

 So how do you counter that?

-The best way to gain energy for the decisions you know you need to make is to simplify your model of ministry.
+The best way to gain energy for the decisions you know you need to make is to simplify your model.